iFixit/git-scripts/README.md

     feature stashes

-Lists the stashes saved on the current branch if any.
+Lists the stashes saved on the current branch if any. -v shows all stashes on all branches.

 ## hotfix script